Yelp/rusty_jetpack/README.md

 ### How it works

-Relevant (`.gradle`, `.java`, `.kt`, `.pro`, `.xml`) files are found through `git ls-files` and are distributed evenly to a thread pool.
+Relevant (`.gradle`, `gradle.kts`, `.java`, `.kt`, `.pro`, `.xml`) files are found through `git ls-files` and are distributed evenly to a thread pool.
 Each thread employs a [Matcher](src/matcher.rs) that sequentially loads the file into a memory map.
 The file is then read line by line and matches are replaced according to Android's provided [class](https://developer.android.com/topic/libraries/support-library/downloads/androidx-class-mapping.csv) mapping CSV file.
 Only files that change are then written back to disk.